 The American Pharmaceutical Association Practical Guide to Natural Medicine indicates that suma is recommended by North American herbalists as an energizing adaptogen.

-In addition, some studies show suma may help fight cancer; however, these studies are not conclusive and much more research is necessary to conclusively determine suma’s health benefits and potential side effects.
+In addition, some studies show suma may help fight cancer; however, these studies are not conclusive and much more research is necessary to conclusively determine suma’s health benefits

 How To Use The Adaptogenic Herbs?